 Redefines "campground" for the purposes of the Adirondack park and regulation by the Adirondack park agency; defines such term as a parcel of land with 5 or more campsites, including buildings and accessory structures; provides that recreational vehicles may be kept at a campground or campsite, with the consent of the owner of the campground, during periods of time when they are not in use, so long as they are not used in a manner which violates the campground permit.

-An act to amend the education law, in relation to the definition of a campground within the Adirondack park
+An act to amend the executive law, in relation to the definition of a campground within the Adirondack park

 SUMMARY OF PROVISIONS: